 Figueres is unmissable if you are a fan of either of these as they come as a package deal here.
 See Modernisme all around in the architecture, a large 18th-century castle and where modernism meets surrealism in Salvador Dalí’s Teatre-Museu Dalí a theatre turned surrealist landscape imagined to live including a display of some of Dalí’s own paintings and jewelry works.
 Figueres is a 2-hour train journey from Barcelona.

-Sitges is home to multiple sandy beaches (including a nudist one), beachside seafood restaurants, a nice promenade and even some more architectural examples of modernism.
+Sitges are home to multiple sandy beaches (including a nudist one), beachside seafood restaurants, a nice promenade and even some more architectural examples of modernism.
 Perhaps it’s even a destination for more than a day, although it’s only a 40-minute train ride away.

 Do as the locals do and head up to Parc de Collserola to get your nature fix!
 These hills contain hiking and cycling trails with many farmhouse style restaurants along the way.

 You can even make your way from one railway station (Baixador de Vallvidrera 20 minute train from Barcelona) across the park to another (Sant Cugat, 1-hour commute from Barcelona) rather than doing a circle route.